 9. Jury selection process: MQG Staff picks jury members who have a demonstrated understanding of the modern quilting principles and jurying procedures (as presented in QuiltCon documentation), and who are available to meet the timelines; candidates with judging and/or jurying experience are preferred.
-Jury members are excluded from participating in the competitive portion of the QuiltCon quilt show.

 10. The MQG follows the common show practice of not releasing juror names.